mishmashclone/BC-SECURITY-Empire/README.md

 Please see our [Releases](https://github.com/BC-SECURITY/Empire/releases) or [Changelog](/changelog) page for detailed release notes.

 ## Install
-As of Empire 3.1, Empire only officially supports Python 3.
-If you still need Python 2 support, please use the [3.0.x branch](https://github.com/BC-SECURITY/Empire/tree/v3.0.7) or releases.
-Also consider using our [Prebuilt Docker containers](#Docker) which use Python 3.

-__Supported OSs__

-To ensure compability your OS is compatibile with Empire.
-Be sure to only run in the following operating systems.
-We will not be unable to provide support for other OS.
+The following operating systems have been tested for Empire compatibility.
+We will be unable to provide support for other OSs at this time.
+Consider using our [Prebuilt Docker containers](#Docker) which can run on any system.
 - Kali Linux
 - Ubuntu
 - Debian